 I got a really interesting question from one of my readers (slightly paraphrased):

 Is this a correct statement: QoS on a WAN router will always be on if there are packets on the wire as the line is either 100% utilized or otherwise nothing is being transmitted.
 Comments like “QoS will kick in when there is congestion, but there is always congestion if the link is 100% utilized on a per moment basis” are confusing.

 Well, QoS is more than just queuing.
 First you have to classify the packets; then you can perform any combination of marking, policing, shaping, queuing and dropping.

-You simply have to classify the packets into different groups if you want to perform any reasonable QoS on them.
+There’s no way around classifying the packets into different groups if you want to perform any reasonable QoS on them.
 If they’re all the same, just throw them into a FIFO queue and focus on other issues your network might have.
 Classification rules could be hard-coded (some switches can classify frames only based on 802.1p traffic classes) or you could have a rich set of configurable rules like those supported on software-based IOS platforms.

 Shaping combines three activities: metering the traffic (identical to policing), queuing the excess traffic and releasing the queued traffic based on token bucket algorithm.
 The queuing part of shaping obviously happens only if the amount of traffic exceeds the configured capacity as measured by the token bucket algorithm, which allows some short-term bursts.